-Subject to the terms of the Third Amended 2013 Plan, the Administrator's authority includes but is not limited to the authority to: (a) determine all matters relating to awards, including selection of individuals to be granted awards, the types of awards, the number of shares of common stock, if any, subject to an award, and the terms, conditions, restrictions, and limitations of an award; (b) prescribe the form or forms of agreements evidencing awards granted under the Third Amended 2013 Plan; (c) establish, amend, and rescind rules and regulations for the administration of the Third Amended 2013 Plan; awards, and awards, and award agreements made under the Third Amended 2013 Plan, interpret rules and regulations for administering the Third Amended 2013 Plan, and make all other determinations deemed necessary or advisable for administering the Third Amended 2013 Plan.
+Subject to the terms of the Third Amended 2013 Plan, the Administrator's authority includes but is not limited to the authority to: (a) determine all matters relating to awards, including selection of individuals to be granted awards, the types of awards, the number of shares of common stock, if any, subject to an award, and the terms, conditions, restrictions, and limitations of an award; (b) prescribe the form or forms of agreements evidencing awards granted under the Third Amended 2013 Plan; (c) establish, amend, and rescind rules and regulations for the administration of the Third Amended 2013 Plan; and (d) construe and interpret the Third Amended 2013 Plan, awards, and award agreements made under the Third Amended 2013 Plan, interpret rules and regulations for administering the Third Amended 2013 Plan, and make all other determinations deemed necessary or advisable for administering the Third Amended 2013 Plan.
 In certain circumstances, the Administrator may delegate to one or more of our officers the authority to grant awards, and to make other determinations under the Third Amended 2013 Plan with respect to such awards, to persons who are not directors or officers subject to the provisions of Section 16 under the Exchange Act.

 The Third Amended 2013 Plan may be amended or terminated at any time by our board of directors, and awards under the Third Amended 2013 Plan may be amended or terminated at any time by our board of directors or the Compensation Committee, in each case subject to the following: (a) stockholder approval is required of any Third Amended 2013 Plan amendment if approval is required by applicable law, rule, or regulation or any tax or regulatory requirement applicable to the Third Amended 2013 Plan; and (b) an amendment or termination of an award may not materially adversely affect the rights of a participant without the participant's consent.
-In addition, stockholder approval is required to (i) amend the terms of outstanding options or SARs to reduce the option price or base price of such outstanding options or SARs; (ii) exchange outstanding options or SARs for cash, for options or SARs with an option price or base price that is less than the option price or base price of the original option or SAR, or for other equity awards at a time when the original option or SARs that would be treated as a repricing under the rules of the principal stock exchange on which shares of our common stock are listed.
+In addition, stockholder approval is required to (i) amend the terms of outstanding options or SARs to reduce the option price or base price of such outstanding options or SARs; (ii) exchange outstanding options or SARs for cash, for options or SARs with an option price or base price that is less than the option price or base price of the original option or SAR, or for other equity awards at a time when the original option or SAR has an option price or base price, as the case may be, above the fair market value of the common stock; or (iii) take other action with respect to options or SARs that would be treated as a repricing under the rules of the principal stock exchange on which shares of our common stock are listed.
 The Administrator may adjust awards upon the occurrence of certain unusual or nonrecurring events if the Administrator determines that such adjustments are appropriate in order to prevent dilution or enlargement of the benefits or potential benefits intended to be made available under the Third Amended 2013 Plan or necessary or appropriate to comply with applicable laws, rules, or regulations.